FTSRG-MDSD/gsoaarchitect-MDSD-2012/README.md

 ## Future plans

 The main goal of our project was to test the previously named technologies, and create a proof-of-concept tool for Service Oriented Architecture code generation.
 For this reason our short-term plans only cover bugfixes and minor improvements.
 On the other hand,  our long-term plans include other upgrades too:
-  * As the EMF-!IncQuery technology is a highly developing technology, in the future it wil give us more and more possibilities.
-We intend to create new validation constraints with the use of the new features of the future !IncQuery releases
+  * As the EMF-IncQuery technology is a highly developing technology, in the future it wil give us more and more possibilities.
+We intend to create new validation constraints with the use of the new features of the future IncQuery releases
   * Create a more user-friendly environment for the modelling and code generation workflow
   * Create an update site